digitalgoggles/CustomDiscordRPC/README.md

 - Put it in the tool

 And now as long as you have the tool open, you will have a custom rich presence on your discord profile!

+---

+## Credits

+Made with PyQt5 and pypresence
+Logo © Discord Inc. Used here under fair use for illustrative purposes.